Catmint Vs Catnip: What’s the Difference?

 Where to Plant

 When selecting a location to plant your catnip or catmint, consider the hardiness zones in your area.
-Catmint Vs catnip grow well in USDA hardiness zones 3 to 9.
-If you’re unsure about the hardiness zone in your area, consult with your local nursery or garden center.
+Catmint Vs catnip grows well in USDA hardiness zones 3 to 9.
+If you’re unsure about the hardiness zone in your area, consult with your local nursery or garden centre.

 Growing Tips